 Staff recommended using a broad definition of "active, ground floor uses" that includes any use that incorporates public coming and going from an interior space.
-To be conscious of existing market constraints, staff recommended requiring ground-level floors in the Urban Core and along key streets in the Core areas to be designed with ground floor ceiling heights and transparency to allow for future conversion if the uses can not be immediately provided.
+To be conscious of existing market constraints, staff recommended requiring ground-level floors in the Urban Core and along key streets in the Core areas to be designed with ground floor ceiling heights and transparency to allow for future conversion if "active" uses cannot be immediately provided.